 MISSION: To catalyze and grow the energy storage industry and establish New York State as a global leader.

-(3) supporting and accelerating the commercialization process from research and development to products and widespread deployment; and
+- Advancing and accelerating the commercialization process for energy storage technologies, from research and development, to products and widespread deployment;

 New York State, through the New York State Energy Research and Development Authority (NYSERDA) provided seed funding from New York’s participation in the Clean Air Interstate Rule (CAIR) to support New York's advanced energy storage sector, including funding for grant opportunities.